 When winter came, one of our members managed to leverage the good will he’d built up with his commercial landlord to get us into a long-empty sliver of commercial space at the Rotunda.
 We invited our friends form Homewood and JHU fencing to share the space, put down a thick rubber floor and a Leon Paul Gryptonite mobile fencing strip — and went on fencing!

 We fought hundreds of tough, grinding bouts in our temporary indoor refuge at 733 W. 40th Street, at the Rotunda in Baltimore City.

 By now, we have about 20 regulars who meet, in various constellations, every Tuesday and Friday.
-The venue is also used for Coach Austin Young,s foil program, both lessons and classes for fencers of all ages.
+The venue is also the home of JHU Head Coach Austin Young’s foil program, both lessons and classes for fencers of all ages.